ImgBotApp/InternetNL/detail/web/tls/renegotiation-secure/verdict/bad_en.md

-Your web server offers support for insecure renegotiation, which is *not* secure.
+Your web server supports insecure renegotiation, which is obviously *not* secure.